 “She’s also someone I can vent to and bend her ear.
 I have emailed her about issues with doctors and she just listens to me, and that’s just what I need.”

 With the stress of raising a child with special needs, Trisha said it’s important to have someone on the outside who can listen.

 Sarah was also a valuable resource to the Jamisons when they needed to find a local pharmacy to do compounding for one of his medications.

 “I can’t say enough about the DSCC organization and how amazing it is to have something like this to help you through these hard times,” Trisha said.

 Though many challenges still exist, Trisha said Everett continues to work hard and exceed expectations.

-Doctors initially told the Jamisons that Everett wouldn’t walk but with frequent physical therapy, he took steps last fall.
+Doctors initially told the Jamisons that Everett wouldn’t walk but with frequent physical therapy, he started taking steps in fall 2018.

 As Everett grows, his seizures are evolving and becoming more frequent with different triggers, Trisha said.

 “He’s pretty medically fragile these days,” she said.
 “However, even with all of these changes happening, he is walking A LOT.
 He’s still not talking, but he is so smart and I can see it.”

 Trisha has channeled her efforts into raising awareness and funds for epilepsy research and support.